Skip to main content

 Published date: 11 March 2024

 Something all cat owners dread is the sight of claws on their couches.
-Cats can be destructive when they scratch, easily tearing through the carpet and furniture.
+Cats can be incredibly destructive when they scratch and easily damage carpet and furniture.

 Did you know scratching relieves stress, maintains claws and allows for important scent marking?